Get in touch with us

 By Portugal Homes

-Why are Property Investors so Interested in Portugal?
+Why are Foreign Property Investors So Attracted to Portugal?

-Portugal’s economy has shown resilience and consistent growth, and despite all the challenges, it has managed to improve in multiple sectors, also revealing a favourable outlook for public finances.
-According to the most recent forecast from the European Commission, economic growth in the country is set to further moderate in 2024 before picking up again in 2025, driven by private consumption and foreign investments.
+Portugal’s economy has consistently shown resilience and growth, and despite challenges all modern economies face, it has managed to improve in multiple sectors, also revealing a favourable outlook for public finances.

 Residental building around Marques de Pombal, Lisbon.

-Thanks to its pro-immigration policies in recent years, Portugal has reversed its population decline.
-The current resident population is estimated at 10,639,726, reflecting an increase of 123,105 people from the 2022 figure of 10,516,621.
-This marks the fifth consecutive year of population growth, with over 1 million foreign nationals now calling Portugal their second home.
+Thanks to its pro-expat policies in recent years, Portugal has garnered even further international attention.
+From the current resident population of approximately 10,600,000, according to the latest 2023 data, with over 1 million foreign nationals now calling Portugal their second home.

 Houses in Alfama district, Lisbon, next to Pantheon.